Rat droppings are often one of the clearest signs that rodents have been inside your home.

 Fresh droppings are dark, soft, and slightly shiny.
 They may smear if touched with a paper towel.

 Seeing fresh droppings is a strong sign of rats currently living in your home.
-This means the rodent infestation is active and needs attention.
+That means the area should be cleaned safely and monitored, and a pest infection may be needed.

 Old Droppings

-These droppings may still be present even after rats have left, but they still carry health risks and should be cleaned carefully.
+As rat droppings age, they usually lose their shine, dry out, and become brittle.
+These droppings remain even after rats have left, but they still carry health risks and should be cleaned meticulously.

 Rat Droppings vs Mouse Droppings